MitchDarrow/HHC_2025/act3_snowblindambush_mjd.md

 │   → Sandbox hardening present  │
 └───────────────────────────────┘
 ```
-This script was used to enumerate the indexes and evaluate if RCE is possible.
+A script was used to enumerate the indexes and evaluate if RCE is possible.
 The initial command used was a simple 'whoami".

-The enumeration script source code is located here: [Enumeration Script](/resources/snowblind_enumeration2.py)
+The enumeration script source code is located here: [Jinja2 SSTI Enumeration Script](/resources/snowblind_enumeration2.py)

 ![SSTI Enumeration](/images/snowblind_enumeration1.jpg)